SURYA-SEKHAR-DARIPA/average-epam-java/README.md

 Complete the code to compute average value of a given sequence of numbers.

-A sequence consists of **integer** values and may be up to 100 length long and ends up with the `0`.
+A sequence consists of **integer** values.
+It may be up to 100 values in length and it finishes with `0`.

-Average value is also **integer**.
+Average value is also an **integer**.
 Use **integer** operations.

-Get a sequence of numbers from the standard input and print the result to the standard output.
+Get a sequence of numbers from standard input and print the result to standard output.

 ## Examples